-To support cultural activities of children and the youth, children's culture will be granted a total of 20,000 euros.
+To support cultural activities of children and the youth.
 Eligible applicants include, for instance, teachers or instructors of children's, school, and youth groups.
 In children's cultural activities, special emphasis is placed on children's participation.

 For sciences and arts, it is possible to apply for a one-year grant, the total amount of which is 26,000 euros.
 At least one full-year working grant will be awarded in visual arts.

 The purpose of the A.E.
 Nordenskiöld Scholarship is to promote the research of the Arctic, and it is open for application for researchers of any discipline.
 The full-year-scholarship is awarded to an individual or a working group.